raulskat/Redis-Implementation/README.md

 Phase 5: broader command surface (lists, sets, pub/sub, transactions) and memory optimisations.

 See docs/architecture.md for detailed module responsibilities and the multi-phase execution plan.

+For a full commands reference and usage examples, read docs/COMMANDS.md.